eliza-ttt/Curriculum-of-Introductory-Course/README.md

 For each topic, provided the following materials:<br>
 **Lectures:** Lecture slides that cover the basic concepts of each topic.<br>
 **Practical exercises:** A set of tasks that will help students apply and practice the concepts they have learned.<br>
 **Test:** Test papers to assess student progress.
-These can be tests, projects, or homework assignments.
+These can be tests, projects, or homework assignments.<br>
----

 Links to the content
 <br>
 [Google Classroom](https://classroom.google.com/c/Njc2NzY2OTQ3ODUw?cjc=6efdqkr)